routine needed to run the notebook on Google Colab

 Fourier Feature Embedding in PINAΒΆ

-Fourier Feature Embedding is a way to transform the input features, to help the network in learning multiscale variations in the output.
-It was first introduced in On the eigenvector bias of Fourier feature networks: From regression to solving multi-scale PDEs with physics-informed neural networks showing great results for multiscale problems.
-The basic idea is to map the input $\mathbf{x}$ into an embedding $\tilde{\mathbf{x}}$ where:
+Fourier Feature Embedding is a technique used to transform the input features, aiding the network in learning multiscale variations in the output.
+It was first introduced in On the Eigenvector Bias of Fourier Feature Networks: From Regression to Solving Multi-Scale PDEs with Physics-Informed Neural Networks, where it demonstrated excellent results for multiscale problems.

-$$ \tilde{\mathbf{x}} =\left[\cos\left( \mathbf{B} \mathbf{x} \right), \sin\left( \mathbf{B} \mathbf{x} \right)\right] $$
+$$ \tilde{\mathbf{x}} = \left[\cos\left( \mathbf{B} \mathbf{x} \right), \sin\left( \mathbf{B} \mathbf{x} \right)\right], $$

-and $\mathbf{B}_{ij} \sim \mathcal{N}(0, \sigma^2)$.
-This simple operation allow the network to learn on multiple scales!
+where $\mathbf{B}_{ij} \sim \mathcal{N}(0, \sigma^2)$.
+This simple operation allows the network to learn across multiple scales!

 called FourierFeatureEmbedding